vacp2p/rfc/content/docs/rfcs/70/README.md

 # Considerations with respect to decentralization

-The MLS protocol assumes the existence on a (untrusted) *delivery service*, whose responsabilites include:
+The MLS protocol assumes the existence on a (central, untrusted) *delivery service*, whose responsabilites include:

 - Acting as a directory service providing the initial keying material for clients to use.
 - Routing MLS messages among clients.

-The idea of a central delivery service can be by-passed in the setting of decentralization, and in particular for protocols using the publish/gossip approach, such as [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub).
+The central delivery service can be avoided in protocols using the publish/gossip approach, such as [gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub).

 Concerning keys, each node can generate and disseminate their encryption key among the other nodes, so they can create a local version of the tree that allows for the generation of the group key.

-Another important component is the *authentication service*, which can be replaced with SIWE.
-Sign-In with Ethereum describes how Ethereum accounts authenticate with off-chain services by signing a standard message format parameterized by scope, session details, and security mechanisms (e.g., a nonce).
+Another important component is the *authentication service*, which is replaced with SIWE in this specification.

 # Authentication process: SIWE